 A layer of compost used as mulch is a really effective way to conserve moisture in the soil to create the right conditions for your wilting hydrangea to revive after planting.

-(Read my article, how to revive a dying hydrangea).
+(Read my article on how to revive a dying hydrangea).

-The reason for potted hydrangeas wilting is often because the pot is too small or pots without drainage holes in the base.
-Hydrangeas require consistently moist soil.
-Small pots dry out much quicker which results in a wilting hydrangea.
+The most common reason for potted hydrangeas wilting is often because the pot is too small or pots without drainage holes in the base.
+We need to remember that hydrangeas require consistently moist soil.

-Pots without drainage cause the soil to become saturated and the hydrangea wilts and dies from root rot.
+However, pots without drainage cause the soil to become saturated, and the hydrangea wilts and dies from root rot.

-Hydrangeas have lots of leaves that have a large surface from which to lose water.
+As you can see, hydrangeas have many leaves with a large surface from which to lose water.
 Hydrangeas quickly wilt in dry soil as they rely on moisture at the roots to draw up enough moisture to support the large leaves.

 Hydrangeas have extensive and thirsty root systems that can quickly out grow a pot.
 Smaller pots have less capacity for soil and therefore hold much less moisture so they hydrangea can quickly wilt even after watering.

-If the roots cannot respire as they do not have access to oxygen then this interferes with the roots ability to draw up moisture and nutrients from the soil to transport around the plant.
+If the roots cannot respire as they do not have access to oxygen, then this interferes with the root’s ability to draw up moisture and nutrients from the soil to transport around the plant, resulting in a wilting hydrangea.

 If the roots cannot transport water or nutrients around the plant the leaves wilt and can turn yellow.
 If the roots are in saturated soil for too long this causes root rot and results in a dying hydrangea.

-- Always plant hydrangeas in a large pot that is at least 12 inches across with the same proportional depth.
+- I advise planting hydrangeas in a large pot that is at least 12 inches across with the same proportional depth.
 A pot this size can contain enough soil to hold enough moisture for most hydrangeas.
-However you may have to repot depending on the size of the hydrangeas.
-It is worth checking to see whether your hydrangea roots are pot bound.
+However, you may have to re-pot depending on the size of the hydrangeas.
+It is worth checking to see whether your hydrangea roots are pot-bound.
 If replant your hydrangea in a much larger pot.

-- I personally recommend adding some leaf mold to your potting mix as leaf mold has an exceptional capacity to retain moisture and replicates they typical soil conditions of the hydrangeas native environment.
+- I have tested many different potting mixes for hydrangea and what works really well for me is adding some leaf mold to your potting mix as leaf mold has an exceptional capacity to retain moisture and replicate the typical soil conditions of the hydrangea’s native environment.
 This helps to maintain the optimal balance of moisture for hydrangeas to prevent wilting.

 - Water hydrangeas in pots as frequently as required to ensure that the soil is moist but not saturated.
-Pots naturally dry out much quicker then if the hydrangea were planted in a garden boarder so be diligent with your watering.
-As soon as they soil starts to dry out to a fingers depth, give the pot a generous watering to revive the wilting hydrangea.
+As we discussed, pots naturally dry out much quicker than if the hydrangea were planted in a garden boarder, so be diligent with your watering.
+As soon as the soil starts to dry out to a finger’s depth, give the pot a generous watering to revive the wilting hydrangea.

 - Always plant hydrangeas in pots with drainage holes in the base.
-Whilst hydrangeas prefer the soil to be consistently moist they do not tolerate saturated, boggy soil so good drainage at the base of the pot is important.
-Transfer your hydrangea to a pot with holes in the base as quickly as possible and ensure that excess water does pool underneath the pot by using feet to elevate the pot off the ground.
+While hydrangeas prefer the soil to be consistently moist, they do not tolerate saturated, boggy soil, so good drainage at the base of the pot is important.
+Transfer your hydrangea to a pot with holes in the base as quickly as possible and ensure that excess water does not pool underneath the pot by using feet (bricks or stones work well) to elevate the pot off the ground.

-As a hydrangea matures the roots system can be quite extensive so whenever I see hydrangeas wilting in pots, I always check whether the roots are pot bound or not.
+As a hydrangea matures, its root system can be quite extensive, so whenever I see hydrangeas wilting in pots, I always check whether the roots are pot-bound.

-Hydrangeas need a lot of potting soil around the roots as they prefer conditions to be consistently moist which is why a larger pot with a greater capacity for soil is so important when potting up hydrangeas.
+Hydrangeas need a lot of potting soil around the roots as they prefer conditions to be consistently moist, which is why I love using larger pots with a greater soil capacity, as it is so important when potting up hydrangeas.

 Remember to keep the hydrangea in an area of morning sun followed by afternoon shade or dappled light throughout the day to help it revive and avoid leaf scorch.